 Empower employees to swap shifts

 Employees know their own schedules best, so enabling them to exchange shifts or workdays voluntarily to manage personal commitments can go a long way in reducing turnover and improving absenteeism.
 To provide structure to employee shift swaps, managers should be clear about which staff members are eligible to switch with one another based on certain characteristics, such as seniority, shift-specific skills, expertise, and other factors.
-Posting publicly a roster of staff availability and phone numbers can create a sense of employee empowerment and shared responsibility in ensuring shifts are covered.
+If employees are comfortable with sharing phone numbers, you can publicly post a roster of staff availability and phone numbers to create a sense of employee empowerment and shared responsibility in ensuring shifts are covered.

 Allowing employees to use a scheduling application enables staff to select and update their schedules instantaneously, and provides greater visibility into which shifts are available.
 Certain scheduling applications, such as When I Work, offer functionalities that allow employees to submit availability for approval.
 If you don’t currently use scheduling software, check out the article, “20 Employee Scheduling Software Solutions for Small Businesses” to compare your options and see which best fits your business.